ArcadeHustle/X3_Multi_Eye_for_an_Eye/README.md

 # Stage 1

-This Eye for an Eye match has been a long time coming... just over a year ago the roots of this release were shared in it's sister writeup. https://github.com/ArcadeHustle/X3_USB_softmod
+The Mitsu+Dark Eye for an Eye match had been a long time coming... just over a year ago the roots of this release were shared in it's sister writeup. https://github.com/ArcadeHustle/X3_USB_softmod.
+It is a shame the team has snubbed the match.

 Immediately the Darkdawg arcade team began throwing salt as if Mr Fuji had come out of retirement. https://en.wikipedia.org/wiki/Mr._Fuji<br>
 Fuji, not unlike Brizzo was famous for often throwing salt in the eyes of fan favorite wrestlers!